rahul9054/PayFree/readme.md

 # PayFree

 ## About
-Pay Free aims to convert the wallet balance of several wallets that do not allow to transfer the amount to the bank like Amazon, Mobikwik etc.
+Pay Free aims to convert the wallet balance of several wallets that do not allow to transfer the amount to the bank like Amazon, Mobikwik etc.